In a May 1968 Cliff Richard article Disc magazine mentioned that there was a rumour of an 'Oh Boy'68' reunion show.

 However, we nearly never got to see it.
 The special was due to be recorded 17th August 1968 (also seen as 10th August) but the session was cancelled due to an ITV technicians' strike.
 A spokesman for Yorkshire TV told Disc "It's been cancelled and there are no plans to stage it at some future date."
 Good flew back to the USA convinced that the show would never be seen.
 A new recording date for 28th September was then set, with the results broadcast on 12th October 1968, but the broadcast was delayed again by two weeks, this time due to a wages dispute at ITV.

 Good claimed "It's the kind of show I couldn't do in the States.
 There it's all 'specials' built around one big star", probably referring to the kind of shows he had been making there like Andy Williams' 'Love Andy' special the previous year.
 Good was later to experience the irony of his own words as he would go back to the states to make such a show with The Monkees.

-In the Around The Beatles special he introduced an American discovery, P J Proby who would go onto have many hits, and controversial incidents, in the UK, but this time around Lance LeGault wouldn't have the same effect.
-Good had met him at a movie set party held by Elvis Presley who Good had got to know by making a cameo appearance in one of his movies.
+In the Around The Beatles special he introduced an American discovery, P J Proby who would go onto have many hits, and controversial incidents, in the UK, but this time around another discovery Lance LeGault wouldn't have the same effect.
+Good had met him at a movie set party held by Elvis Presley who Good had got to know after making a cameo appearance in one of his movies.
 Impressed, Good brought him over to the UK and told the TV Times at the time of the show "He sings a brand of music never heard in Britain before."
 However unimpressed the British audience was Good stuck with him and had him play Iago in his rock opera version of Othello, Catch My Soul and produced his 1971 Polydor album.

 His contacts at ITV held him in good stead, when ten years' later he produced a new run of Oh Boy and Let's Rock for ATV.